tnc-ca-geo/animl-frontend/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run build:staging`

+Builds the app for deployment to the staging environment.<br />
+It will request backend resources that are also in their respective staging environments.

+### `npm run deploy-dev` &  `npm run deploy-prod`

+Builds the app for deployment and deploys it to dev/production environment.<br />

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**